mubashirnas1r/is_project_backend/README.md

 deactivate
 ```

-Now, you have successfully set up and run a FastAPI application in a virtual environment.
+Now, you have successfully set up and run a the Backend of my project in a virtual environment.